 Excerpts from the Statement by the Bank of Japan:

 Japan's economy is expanding moderately, with a virtuous cycle from income to spending opearting.
 Overseas economies have continued to grow firmly on the whole.
 In this situation, exports have been on an increasing trend.
-On the domestic demand side, business fixed investment has continued on an increasing trend with corporate profits and business sentiment improving.
+On the domestic demand side, business fixed investment has continued on an increasing trend with corporate profits and business sentiment maintaining their improving trend.
 Private consumption has been increasing moderately, albeit with fluctuations, against the background of steady improvement in the employment and income situation.
 Housing investment has been weakening somewhat.
 Meanwhile, public investment has been more or less flat, remaining at a relatively high level.
 Reflecting these increases in demand both at home and abroad, industrial production has been on an increasing trend, and labor market conditions have continued to tighthen steadily.
 Financial conditions are highly accommodative.
-On the price front, the year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is around 1 percent.
+On the price front, the year-on-year rate of change in the consumer price index (CPI, all items less fresh food) is in the range of 0.5-1 percent.
 Inflation expectations have been more or less unchanged.

 With regard to the outlook, Japan's economy is likely to continue its moderate expansion.
-Domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the household and corporate sectors, on the back of highly accommodative financial conditions and underpinnings through the government's past stimulus measures.
+Domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the household and corporate sectors, mainly against the background of highly accommodative financial conditions and underpinnings through the government spending.
 Exports are expected to continue their moderate increasing trend on the back of the firm growth in overseas economies.
 The year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent, mainly on the back of an improvement in the output gap and a rise in medium-to long-term inflation expectations.

 Risks to the outlook include the following: the US economy policies and the impact on global financial markets; developments in emerging and commodity-exporting economies; negotiations on the United Kingdom's exit from the European Union (EU) and their effects, and geopolitical risks.